kmchandler/kmchandler/README.md

 I am a software engineer studying full-stack development at Nashville Software School, and a proud momma.

-- 🔭 I am currently working on building a custom travel itinerary app, as I continue to grow my skills in React and Django.
+- 🔭 I am currently working on building a personal project with another developer as a means of learning Flutter and Ruby on Rails.

 - 🌱 I learned React and Django in school